ml27299/restheart-client/README.md

 - handles the dirty work with edge cases such as creating a record on a non existent collection
 - serialize objectIds to strings
 - add methods like limit/skip
-- ability to get all records from collection
+- ability to get all records from a collection

 Supports >=node@4.x.x